Precision metal stamping offers a cost-effective method for producing large quantities of products.

 - Progressive die design: Applied with all sophisticated software for enhancing die development.

-- In-die tapping and extrusion: Performed within a single die, no weld nut required.
+- In-die tapping and extrusion: Performed within a single die with no weld nut required.

 - Transfer stamping: Decreases cost and secondary operations when creating complex geometries.